fjagwitz/Graylog-Cookbooks/01_Installation/README.md

 /opt/opensearch (must be owned by the user:group with the id 1000):

-- datanode1: this folder contains the Opensearch Data.
-You can mount any remote storage to that folder.
-- datanode2: this folder contains the Opensearch Data.
-You can mount any remote storage to that folder.
-- datanode3: this folder contains the Opensearch Data.
+- datanode[1-3]: this folder contains the Opensearch Data.
 You can mount any remote storage to that folder.

 ## Configure Nginx